locborgtus/xcountry-roadtrip-2023/docs/README.md

 Midnight was stock except:

-* Swapped the 21” Uberturbines with 19” Gemini for efficiency
+* Swapped the 21” Uberturbines with 19” Gemini for better range and comfort
 * Custom wheel covers
 * Mud flaps